DarrenVs/analog_keyboard_overlay/README.md

 The analog input is read from [Navigator.getGamepads()][ebc9fbee].
 Reading axis from any connected controller with axes and displaying the values in [HTML5 Canvas][b68cfb52].

-The current limitations of the browser scope is that this overlay can only read analog info in the background, keystrokes do not fire.
-A way around this issue is to bind your keystrokes to controller keys/axes and simulating them as keys in the overlay.
+The current limitations of the OBS browser plugin scope is that you cannot read background keystrokes.
+However, gamepad information does update in the background.
+This overlay makes use of the gamepad information to read the analog information and display as keyboard information.

 ## Installation & use